yoaquim/zemi/README.md

 ### `ZemiRequestHandler`

-How to handle incoming requests for this route method; basically `express.RequestHandler`, but gets passed its own request and response versions, plus adds that routes [`ZemiRouteDefinition`](#zemiroutedefinition) as an optional fourth-param.
+How to handle incoming requests for this route method; basically `express.RequestHandler`, but gets passed its own request and response versions, plus adds that routes [`ZemiRouteDefinition`](#zemiroutedefinition) as an optional fourth param.

 ```ts
 (